btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 `/proc` is a pseudo-filesystem that is created by the kernel and is an interface to kernel data structures.
 Essentially, this means that user space can get information from the kernel and set properties that are read from the kernel by reading from and writing to these files.

 We're interested in the `/proc` filesystem because of its detailed information about all of the running processes.
 When, for example, the `ps` command is executed, it reads its information from `/proc`.
-So, creating an unshared `pid` namespace isn't simply specifying the option as part of the `unshare` command; we need to tell the kernel to create a new `/proc` filesystem, in which it will write **only** process information for the new namespace.
+So, creating an unshared `pid` namespace isn't simply specifying the option as part of the `unshare` command; we need to also tell the kernel to create a new `/proc` filesystem, in which it will write **only** process information for the new namespace.

 But, wait, there is *already* a `/proc` filesystem!
-Indeed there is, observant grasshopper.
+Won't a new `/proc` filesystem interfere with this older one?
+Indeed it would, observant grasshopper.

 What we need is to create another, different view of the filesystem for the new process.
-Perhaps we could install another [`rootfs`] within this filesystem, and the **change** the **root** of the filesystem to this new `rootfs`.
+Perhaps we could install another [`rootfs`] within this filesystem, and then **change** the **root** of the filesystem to this new `rootfs`.

 This will change the root of what the process can see, essentially restricting its access and what it can do (for example, the new root may only have a small fraction of the binaries that are available in the main root).
-There are many upsides to this, as evidenced by the fact that `chroot`s have been used in the Unix world for decades.
+There are many upsides to this (for example, greater security), as evidenced by the fact that `chroot`s have been used in the Unix world for decades.

 Let's download a `rootfs` from Alpine.
 Let's get the latest as of this writing, [version 3.9]:

 ```
-$ mkdir rootfs
+# mkdir rootfs
-$ cd rootfs
+# cd rootfs
-$ curl -o alpine-3.9.tar.gz http://dl-cdn.alpinelinux.org/alpine/v3.9/releases/x86_64/alpine-minirootfs-3.9.0-x86_64.tar.gz
+# curl http://dl-cdn.alpinelinux.org/alpine/v3.9/releases/x86_64/alpine-minirootfs-3.9.0-x86_64.tar.gz | tar -xz -C rootfs/
 ```

+> We're running as a privileged user for all commands, mostly out of convenience when we start unsharing namespaces (as this is a privileged operation), but also to avoid the `./dev/null: Cannot mknod: Operation not permitted` error when untarring the tarball in the `rootfs/` directory.

 And `unshare` the `pid` namespace and change the root in the same fell command:

 ```
-$ sudo unshare --pid --fork chroot rootfs sh
+# unshare --pid --fork chroot rootfs sh
 ```

 > Why `--fork`?
 From the `unshare` man page: